 A HEV may have an electric motor, it may even have a small battery.
 However, the source of energy with an HEV is only through the combustion of fuel.

-The main emphasis of this website is to promote pure electric tow cars.
-However, electric tow cars present challenges with range/charging rate above those of electric cars which are not used for towing.
+The main emphasis of this website is to discuss pure electric tow cars.
+However, electric tow cars present challenges with range/charging rates above those of electric cars, which are not used for towing.

-Therefore, I may write about some PHEV’s as electric tow cars.
+Therefore, PHEVs as electric tow cars will still have a place for several years to come.
 As they have a plug, a PHEV can receive electrical power directly as a source of energy.

-However, the pure electric range of PHEV’s tends to be pretty low, add towing into the mix and the pure electric range may be pretty insignificant.
-Then again, electric tow cars are not used for towing all the time.
+However, the pure electric range of many PHEVs still tends to be pretty low.
+Add towing into the mix, and the pure electric range may be pretty insignificant.

 What About Electric Trucks?